-For more than 80 years the Tokyo Metropolitan Central Wholesale Market played an important role in the Tsukiji Market from which it was moved in October 2018 and transformed into the Toyosu Market.
+For over 80 years, the Tokyo Metropolitan Central Wholesale Market played an important role in the Tsukiji Market.
+It was moved in October 2018 and transformed into the Toyosu Market.

 The market is basically a place where merchants, such as wholesalers and intermediate wholesalers, conduct commercial transactions; in other words, it is the workplace of professional buyers.

-Since its original location in Tsukiji the market has drawn lots of sightseers because of all the delicious food items to be found there and since its relocation in Toyosu, it is still possible for the public to enter some areas and enjoy delicious dishes in the restaurants and shops selling food there.
+At its original Tsukiji location, the market has drawn lots of sightseers because of all the delicious food items to be found there.
+Since its relocation to Toyosu, it is still possible for the public to enter some areas and enjoy delicious dishes in the restaurants and shops selling food there.

 Features of the Toyosu Market

 ① The Toyosu Market is even larger than the Tsukiji Market!

 The Tsukiji Market was large, but the Toyosu Market is massive!
 Tsukiji conducted the largest volume of marine products transactions in the world.

 ② It provides the freshest products of the highest quality